 Carol and Tim will have a storied saint watching over them for the rest of their lives together.
-The engaged couple today received a special St. Valentine’s blessing at the Shrine of the Holy Relics of Saint Valentine in Dublin.
+The engaged couple received a special St. Valentine’s blessing in 2017 at the Shrine of the Holy Relics of Saint Valentine in Dublin.

 Bishop Denis Nulty of Kildare and Leighlin presided at the blessing of Carol Dignam from Kilcock, Co.
 Kildare, and Tim Boylan from Foxrock, Co.
 Dublin at the shrine, which is located at Our Lady of Mount Carmel, Whitefriar Street Church.

 Carol works for Deloitte in Learning and Professional Education and Tim is a restaurant manager in Dun Laoghaire, County Dublin.

 Saint Valentine, a priest in ancient Rome, is regarded as the patron saint of couples in love, preparing for marriage, and of married life.

 Relics of the saint are interred in the Carmelite church.

 According to tradition, Saint Valentine was martyred on February 14, 250 AD.

 In 1836, relics that were exhumed from the catacombs of Saint Hippolytus on the Via Tiburtina, near Rome, were identified with Saint Valentine.